simpleinjector/Documentation/source/aop.rst

 .. container:: Note

     **Warning**: Please note that the previous example is just meant for educational purposes.
-In practice, you don't want your commands to be processed this way, since it could lead to message loss.
+In practice, you don't want your commands to be processed this way, because it could lead to message loss.
 Instead you want to use a durable queue.

 Another useful application for *Func<T>* decoratee factories is when a command needs to be executed in an isolated fashion, e.g. to prevent sharing the unit of work with the request that triggered the execution of that command.
 This can be achieved by creating a proxy that starts a new thread-specific scope, as follows: